NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 ``stereo_gui`` can have images be colorized on-the-fly by mapping intensities to colors of a given colormap.
-The results are be plotted with a colorbar and axes.
+The results are be plotted with a colorbar and axes (with ticks).

 An example invocation is as follows::